Find The Best Heart Rate Monitor

 If you are looking for something that has a great design and is generally geared towards the higher end of the market then you probably want to consider a Suunto heart rate watch.
 Suunto have some fantastically designed HRMs, but their entry-level price is quite a bit higher than Timex and Polar.

 Generally speaking Suunto try to appeal to the mid to high-end market when it comes to heart rate sensor watches, and this is reflected in the price of their most basic devices, which tend to not offer as many features as their competitors mentioned above.
-So if you are looking for an entry-level HRM then Suunto are probably not the best heart rate monitor brand to look at.
+So if you are looking for an entry-level HRM then Suunto are probably not the best heart monitor brand to look at.

 Choosing the best HR monitor for your needs is an important thing to do, as you don’t want to overspend for features you don’t need, or underspend and end up with a device that is missing features you want.